-3) Policy/parameters per RAT for PC5 Tx Profile selection:

-- The mapping of V2X service types (e.g. PSIDs or ITS-AIDs) to Tx Profiles (see TS 36.300 [9] and TS 38.300 [11] for further information).
+3) Void.

 4) Policy/parameters related to privacy:

 - The list of V2X service types, e.g. PSIDs or ITS-AIDs of the V2X applications, with Geographical Area(s) that require privacy support.

 - A privacy timer value indicating the duration after which the UE shall change each source Layer-2 ID self-assigned by the UE when privacy is required.